vivisect/vivisect/docs/vivisect/quickstart.rst

 ==============================

 Saving a workspace to a VivServer is as simple as `File->Save to Server` A popup lets you choose the server and the path.
 A checkbox lets you set the default server.
 If you access one server the majority of the time, you will find this very helpful.
-If you want to access another server once or twice, don't check this box, and your default won't be affected
+If you want to access another server once or twice, don't check this box, and your default won't be affected.

-The FilePath is where in the remote file repository this workspace will be stored, and it's name.
-(Be sure to add the .viv extension to the filename)
+The FilePath is where in the remote file repository this workspace will be stored, and its name (Be sure to add the .viv extension to the filename).

 Loading a remote workspace from a VivServer is accomplished by `Share->Connect to Workspace Server` A similar popup will allow you to select the server, and a followup dialog will list the workspaces available.
 Once you choose a workspace, the current Vivisect window will close and be replaced by a new window, connected to the remote workspace.